mfaramarzi/Masoud_Portfolio/index.md

 ## Bio
 My name is Masoud.
-I am a PhD student in Civil Engineering and interested in application of AI in Civil and Transportation Engineering.
+I am a PhD student and interested in application of AI in Civil and Transportation Engineering.
 More specifically now I am involved with a project about using deep learning methods for road damage detection and segmentation.
 Main deep learning algorithms I am using in my reseach are YOLO (for objet detection) and UNET (for objectsegmentation).
 I like to learn data science because:

 1. I am very inrterested in extracting intuition out of raw data.
 2. I love to do research on intelligence from an engineering prospective.
 I found deep learning as the most promising method to follow this goal in my life.
 Not only as an important skill for my future profession, but also as my hobby.